Other resources > Roots >

 The shop later became a branch of the Co-op and has since been converted to residential accommodation.

-The 1911 Scotland census recorded Niven Brown and his family at 43 Prestwick Road, Ayr.
+The 1911 Scottish census recorded Niven Brown and his family at 43 Prestwick Road, Ayr.

-The firm of Archibald Brown and Son then appears to be the only remaining family bakery business in Greenock, as the 1911 England and Wales census shows John's family had moved to England.
+Following John Brown's bankruptcy, the firm of Archibald Brown and Son appears to be the only remaining family bakery business in Greenock.

 Trade directories held by the Watt Library in Greenock give further information about the family.